ISO President - Kenya

-Mitsuo Matsumoto has been appointed as ISO Vice-President (finance) until the end of 2020.
+Mitsuo Matsumoto has been reappointed ISO Vice-President (finance) for the 2021-2022 term.
 He is Chief Operating Officer (COO) and Deputy Secretary-General of the Japanese Industrial Standards Committee (JISC), and Principal Advisor for International Standardization Policy at the Japanese Ministry of Economy, Trade and Industry (METI).
 Mr Matsumoto has been heavily involved in ISO activities, including by serving as JISC representative on Council and on the TMB, and through his participation in the work of the ISO Policy Development Committees (CASCO, COPOLCO, DEVCO).
 Throughout his 20-year career serving as a JISC official, Mr Matsumoto has gained extensive experience and knowledge of standardization and conformity assessment and has acquired financial skills in the conduct of projects, including budget forecasting, financial planning and execution, operations and auditing of expenditures.
 He also contributed to the establishment of ISO 9000 series certification/accreditation schemes in Japan, negotiated mutual recognition agreements between Japan and foreign countries, developed and implemented standards and conformance-related projects in Asia-Pacific Economic Cooperation (APEC), including harmonization of national standards with international standards, and he has hosted standards-related international conferences.
 Mr Matsumoto holds a Bachelor degree in Organic Chemistry from Osaka Kyoiku University (Japan).